DogRacer78/Abstract-App-To-Source-Code/METHODS.md

 <br>
 To compile to an electron app run:<br>
 <kbd>npx abstract-app gen-electron-app --name "name of app" --html_address "HTML address or hyperlink" --app_path "Path to python app"</kbd>

+## Generating a Database Server
+To generate a database server we can run the command:<br>
+<kbd>npx abstract-app gen-db --location "Path to folder"</kbd><br>
+Then to run the server we can run the RUN_SERVER.bat file.

+## Web apps
+Once you have generated a web app to run the app use the following command:<br>
+<kbd>node ./app.js</kbd><br>
+This will start the server, open a browser and navigate to `localhost:80`

+## Electron apps
+Once you have generated an electron app to run the app use the following command:<br>
+<kbd>npm start</kbd><br>
+This will open a new window with the app running.